A Characterization of Universally Optimal Queueing Regimes: Environment

-A Markov strategy profile is a \emph{Markov perfect equilibrium} if, for every state $\statex$, the profile is a Nash equilibrium in the game that starts at state $\statex$, in which players can decide whether to stay in the queue or renege.
+A Markov strategy profile is a \emph{Markov perfect equilibrium} if, for every state $\statex$, the profile is a Nash equilibrium in the game that starts in state $\statex$, in which players can decide whether to stay in the system or to renege.

-Note that the game may have equilibria with individual strategies that are not deterministic and do not renege immediately after transition to a new state (for example there can be a war of attrition among players' decision to renege).
+Note that the game may have equilibria with individual strategies that are not deterministic and do not renege immediately after a transition to a new state (for example, there can be a war of attrition among players' decision to renege).
 However, these equilibria, if they exist, cannot induce a socially optimal behavior.